gzoller/bedrock/README.md

         * Kill subscriptions for unknown servers, kill servers that aren't subscribed (retest)
         * For ea server get its key bundle version.
 Should be the same
         * Kill/restart any servers with older key bundle version (they missed a message)
-* Figure out Terraform
+* Configure github workflows manually trigger deployments to different envs
-   -- Using TF to replace all the AWS CLI commands I use with LocalStack (there won't be LocalStack obviously in AWS) -- Configure multiple environments with different TF specs: dev, test, stage, prod -- Configure github workflows manually trigger deployments to different envs -- Figure out AWS permissioning so a low-level dev can't deploy to prod but a sr-dev could
+* Figure out AWS permissioning so a low-level dev can't deploy to prod but a sr-dev could
 * Figure out monitoring
 * Figure out advanced logging (eg with queries like splunk)
 * Investigate queryable event queue